 If you’re also looking to get off of facebook, here are a few articles to check out:

 The suicide rates in teens after social media arrived ALONE is worth watching.
-It is staggering and it is enraging and it is saddening.
-The fact that the developers of facebook told us that it was in fact, designed to prey on your insecurities made us so fucking angry and it should make you so fucking angry too.
+It is staggering, and it is enraging and it is saddening.
+That the developers of facebook told us it was, in fact, designed to prey on your insecurities made us so fucking angry and it should make you so fucking angry too.

 Here are a couple of articles that just felt good as of late:

 Everyone has their own social media place that they love (or not) but my journey on facebook has ended and I feel much better on the inside because of it.